Kounta (software company): Technology

 The Kounta POS is a software-as-a-service (SaaS) that runs as an application in web browsers as well as natively on iOS and Android operating systems.

 Kounta also incorporates an Open API, making it possible for other software providers to integrate complementary apps, further extending the software's use.
 Traditional IT tasks, such as data backup and encryption, hardware maintenance, and server upgrades are handled by Kounta's data center.
 Kounta is made accessible via paid monthly subscription licenses.

 Acquisition by Lightspeed

-In October 2019, Kounta was acquired by Lightspeed – a leading omnichannel point of sale platform based in Montreal, Canada.
-Kounta was Lightspeed’s third acquisition in 2019, and was acquired for $35.3 million USD.
+In October 2019, Kounta was acquired by Lightspeed, a commerce platform for retail, hospitality, and golf businesses based in Montreal, Canada.
+Lightspeed acquired Kounta for $35.3 million USD.

-Lightspeed is an advanced commerce platform for retail, hospitality, and golf businesses across the world.
-With their headquarters in Montreal, Canada – they also have offices across North America, EMEA, as well as in the Asia-Pacific region.